HackYourFuture-CPH/hyf-serverless-course/week5/homework.md

 Implement functionality for inserting.
 The items should contain at least the following keys `productID`, `email`, `createdOn`.
 4. Deploy your API with SAM under a new cloudformation stack called: `hyf-{your-credentials}-week5-api`.

 ## Part II: Integrating it into the webapp
+The next part will only include one assignment: to integrate the API into your own good-gree-groceries website.

+4. Implement the API into your website and redeploy the website.
+Write down your website url into `assignments.md`.